eldar4ikyt/Mercury-Client-BUILDABLE_SRC/README.md

 # Mercury
-bcuz auto threatened to leek src. so ill make public lole wont build as kix requested his proerty system to be removed so either find it urself and add it or make a new one for it.
+bcuz auto threatened to leek src. so ill make public lole. wont build as kix requested his property system to be removed so either find it urself and add it or make a new one for it.
 - by crystallinqq & auto

 # Credits